boblzsurvivor-wq/Alliance-Information/pages/members.md

 Members may be removed for:

-- Inactivity
+- Extended inactivity without communication
-- Ignoring instructions
+- Repeated refusal to follow key instructions
-- Poor participation
 - Toxic behaviour
-- Attacking alliance members
+- Actions that harm the alliance

 ---

 ## KEY IDEA

-The alliance works because everyone contributes.
+The alliance works because people choose to contribute.

-Helping, participating, and following direction creates long term success.
+Leadership supports you.
+Officers guide you.
+You help build the alliance.

+---

+## FINAL NOTE

+Play well.
+Support each other.

+And most importantly:

+**Have fun.**